ghost-squadron/snare-assist/README.md

 ## Known bugs

-Calculating the route takes a bit so if you spam the macro key you'll start getting weird behaviour - should probably implement a guard/mutex.
+Calculating the route takes a bit so if you spam the macro key you'll start getting weird behavior - should probably implement a guard/mutex.